katopz/rust-by-practice/en/src/method.md

 }
 ```

-{{#playground method_3_0.rs answer}}

 ### Associated functions

 4. 🌟🌟 All functions defined within an `impl` block are called associated functions because they’re associated with the type named after the `impl`.
 We can define associated functions that don’t have `self` as their first parameter (and thus are not methods) because they don’t need an instance of the type to work with.

 ```rust,editable
 #[derive(Debug)]